supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 ---
 description: >-
-  Step-by-step tutorial explains how to integrate custom instance segmentation neural network into Supervisely platform
+  Step-by-step tutorial of how to integrate custom instance segmentation neural network into Supervisely platform on the example of detectron2.
 ---

 # Integrate instance segmentation

 ## Introduction

-In this tutorial you will learn how to integrate your custom instance segmentation model into Supervisely by creating a simple serving app.&#x20;
+In this tutorial you will learn how to integrate your custom instance segmentation model into Supervisely by creating a simple serving app.
+As an example, we will use (Facebook's detectron2)[https://github.com/facebookresearch/detectron2] repository, which implements a set of detection models.

 ## Getting started